caesarfeta/dot_com/story/gdb_modelling/gdb_modelling.md

 I'll explain them later.
 If you're a brave soul and like reading very dry documentation you can <a href="http://www.w3.org/Submission/SPARQL-Update/">read the document defining the syntax</a>.
-Note that this document is still in "Submission" phase.
-Graph databases are still a relatively new technology.

-Let's add another book for fun before we move on.
+Let's add another book before we move on.

 	PREFIX dc: <http://purl.org/dc/elements/1.1/>
 	INSERT DATA {